aooschepkov/ansible-zabbix/README.md

 Ansible Role: Zabbix
 =========

-An Ansible role that installs Zabbix server and Zabbix agents on your servers
+An Ansible role that installs Zabbix server and Zabbix agents on your servers.

 Requirements
 ------------

-Ansible installed
+Ansible

 Role Variables
 --------------

-See `defaults/main/main.yml` and `defaults/main/postgres.yml`
+See `defaults/main.yml`

 Dependencies
 ------------